Contact Vodafone Customer Service

 Once you have uploaded your old device’s content to the relevant online storage system, open the account on your new Vodafone phone and download the files.

-If you have difficulty transferring your content, you may be able to find instructions for your device on the Vodafone website.
+If you have difficulty transferring your content, you may be able to find instructions for your device on their website.

 How can I change my Vodafone plan?